allegroai/clearml-docs/docs/fundamentals/task.md

 and it can be visualized in the [ClearML WebApp](../webapp/webapp_overview.md) (UI).
 ClearML can also be configured to upload model checkpoints, artifacts, and charts to cloud storage (see [Storage](../integrations/storage.md)).

-In the UI and code, tasks are grouped into projects, which are logical entities similar to folders.
+In the UI and code, tasks are grouped into [projects](projects.md), which are logical entities similar to folders.
 Users can decide how to group tasks, though different models or objectives are usually grouped into different projects.
-Projects can be divided into sub-projects (and sub-sub-projects, etc.) just like files and subdirectories on a computer, making experiment organization easier.
-In the WebApp, every project has an [**Overview**](../webapp/webapp_project_overview.md) tab, where a project description can be written and shared.

 Tasks that are in the system can be accessed and utilized with code.
 To [access a task](#accessing-tasks), it can be identified either by a project name & task name combination or by a unique ID.